swiftlang/swift-evolution/proposals/0200-raw-string-escaping.md

 ## Background

-Modern programming languages use several approaches to represent string literals.
+Modern programming languages use two approaches to represent string literals.

 * A **conventional string literal** is exactly what you use in Swift today.
 It allows you to use escape sequences like `\\` and `\"` and `\u{n}` to express backslashes, quotes, and unicode scalars, among other special character sequences.
 * A **raw string literal** ignores escape sequences.
 It allows you to paste raw code.
 In a raw string literal the sequence `\\\n` represents three backslashes followed by the letter "n", not a backslash followed by a line feed.
-* A **"cooked" string literal** (the term from C++) allows you to adapt leading and trailing string delimiters so you can include quote marks within the string but retain interpolated sequences.
-This allows a string to have content like `She said "\(phrase)" to him`, where the quotes do not need escaping and `phrase` is expanded to its evaluated content.

 This proposal uses the following terms.